-The Wycliffe Language Course, a training programme for missionaries, was founded in 1953.
-Over the years, the vision behind it grew, and the course developed into Wycliffe Bible Translators.
-Currently, we have 363 people from the UK and Ireland serving 368 languages spoken by 486 million people in 71 countries.
+Wycliffe Bible Translators was founded in 1953.
+Currently we have 363 people from the UK and Ireland serving 486 million people speaking 368 languages in 71 countries.

 The very first Wycliffe members from the UK worked with people groups in South America, following the lead of Wycliffe US members.
 It wasn’t long, however, before UK members started to concentrate more of their efforts on Africa and unreached people groups there.
 Now, while UK members still maintain a strong focus on Africa, our member base is increasingly spread across more of the world.